miielab/miienlp/examples/tokenCounts_example.md

   output_dir: ENTER_YOUR_OUTPUT_DIR_PATH #where you would like your results stored ...
 ```
-Note: the [Categories](https://github.com/miielab/Categories) GitHub repository contains all potential specific words we are interested in for our analysis in particular.
+**Note:** the [Categories](https://github.com/miielab/Categories) GitHub repository contains all potential specific words we are interested in (for our analysis in particular).
 One may create new categories, or rely on the already existing categories.

-### How to Run

-1. Edit and replace the `input.yaml` file in the [Token Counts folder](https://github.com/miielab/miienlp/tree/main/miienlp/token).
-2. Run the customized NER pipeline:
-    ```
-    $ python main.py -i /path/to/input/yaml
-    ```

 ## Example (Both NER + Specific Word Counts)